tean-lai/tean-lai.github.io/content/thoughts/designing-my-website.md

 I find that it's quite easy to feel lonely in life, when you don't feel as if others can relate to your perspective.
 I think one way to relieve this is by hearing more perspectives that are similar.
 Maybe my perspective will align with some visitor of this page, and can alleviate some loneliness.

+Even if my perspective doesn't align, it could serve some use by providing individuals alternative perspectives in life!
+I find having different ways of thinking severely improves my ability to solve programming problems, it could be the same for life in general.

 ## I took a course on professional website development

 As one of my engineering degree's requirements, I had to take a communications cousre.
 I could take a variety of courses to fulfill this requirement, and I chose one that centered around developing professional websites.